withbelay/style/Docs/Languages/Javascript/index.md

 Whenever possible use `async/await` over Promises and callbacks.

-If 2 or more async functions both need to be awaited, but aren't reliant on eachother use `Promise.all` like so:
+If 2 or more async functions both need to be awaited, but aren't reliant on each other use `Promise.all` like so:

 ```javascript
 await Promise.all([